andrewmatlock/Indux/docs/docs/plugins/components.md

 </body>
 ```

 These attribute values will be added to the first top-level element in the component file.
 If an attribute like `class` already exists on that element, the new values are appended to it.
-Appended Tailwind utility classes meant to override other may require an `!important` variant.
+Appended Tailwind utility classes meant to override others may require an `!important` variant.

 ---

 ### Child Modification

-To modify child elements they require custom attributes that can be referenced in the instance placeholder tag, i.e. `<x-header colors="..." wordmark="...">`.
+Modifying child elements require custom attributes that can be referenced in the instance placeholder tag like `<x-header colors="..." wordmark="...">`.

 These custom attributes are created in the component source file using Alpine directives (dynamic attributes) like [x-text](https://alpinejs.dev/directives/text), [x-html](https://alpinejs.dev/directives/html), and [x-bind](https://alpinejs.dev/directives/bind), or Indux's extended directives like [x-icon](icons).